-No, but a form of "extension" is available in EU Member States in respect of patents that cover an authorised medicinal or plant protection product called a Supplementary Protection Certificate (SPC).
-The intent of the EU SPC Regulation is to reward investment in approval of a medicinal or plant protection product, and SPCs are obtained in each Member State by filing an application with the relevant Patent Office within six months of the grant of the first marketing authorisation of the product in that country.
-The scope of protection of an SPC is limited to the product as authorised, and it takes effect upon expiry of the "basic" patent covering the product for a maximum term of five years or 15 years from the authorisation of the product, whichever is the earlier.
+A form of "extension" is available in EU Member States in respect of patents that cover an authorised medicinal or plant protection product called a Supplementary Protection Certificate (SPC).
+The scope of protection of an SPC is limited to the product as authorised, for a maximum term of five years or 15 years from the authorisation of the product, whichever is the earlier.

 Following the UK's exit from the EU on 31 December 2020, UK SPCs granted before that date remain valid, and there is no change as to their term.
-Under the Withdrawal Agreement, all pending SPC applications filed in the UK before 31 December 2020 are being examined in the same way regardless of Brexit, and provide the same rights once granted.
+Under the UK-EU Withdrawal Agreement, all pending SPC applications filed in the UK before 31 December 2020 were examined in the same way regardless of Brexit, and provided the same rights once granted.

-From 1 January 2021, the UK's SPC regime remains largely unchanged.
-By virtue of the Patents (Amendment) (EU Exit) Regulations 2019, all EU SPC law was transposed into UK national law, but to make this retained EU legislation work in practice, some processes have had to change.
-From 1 January 2021, new SPC applications are filed by submitting an application to the UKIPO.
-Applicants for new SPC applications require (as before) a UK patent granted by the EPO or the UKIPO, and a marketing authorisation valid in the UK.
-Therefore, the application can be based on either: (i) existing European Medicines Agency (EMA) authorisations, if the product has already been authorised by the EMA before 2021 and that EMA marketing authorisation has become a UK marketing authorisation by virtue of the grandfathering introduced to ensure that authorised products remained on the UK market; or (ii) marketing authorisations granted by the UK's Medicines and Healthcare Products Regulatory Agency.
+Applicants for new SPC applications require a UK patent granted by the EPO or the UKIPO, and a marketing authorisation valid in the UK.
+Therefore, the application can be based on either: (i) existing European Medicines Agency (EMA) authorisations, if the product has already been authorised by the EMA before 2021 and that EMA marketing authorisation has become a UK marketing authorisation; or (ii) marketing authorisations granted by the UK's Medicines and Healthcare Products Regulatory Agency.